dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2021_10_23-can-we-trust-microsoft-with-open-source.md

 Ouch, that is a big accusation and hard to believe, so why don't you reach out to one of your favourite Microsoft employees of your choice who work on .NET or Roslyn or another OSS product under .NET and ask them for a comment?
 They most likely won’t admit it, because they are not allowed to, but more importantly **they also won’t deny it**.

-As Damian Edwards has suggested in his tweet, the cat has been let out of the bag!
+As Damian Edwards has suggested in his tweet before, the cat has been let out of the bag!

 ![Microsoft org chart](https://cdn.dusted.codes/images/blog-posts/2021-10-23/microsoft-org-chart.png)